 Find all Skeleton Technologies press releases in one place.
 You can also download all press releases as PDF files.

 Download high quality photos of Skeleton Technologies products and events.
+Free for use without modifications and when attributed to Skeleton Technologies.

 An ultracapacitor is an energy storage medium, just like a battery.
 The difference is that an ultracapacitor stores energy in an electric field, whereas a battery uses a chemical reaction.
 To find out more, check out our blog post and infographic titled “Ultracapacitors or Batteries?”, where we explain how the differences manifest in real-life use of both technologies.